 Admissions officers that we interviewed told us that they seek the following traits in undergraduate applicants:

 Your personal statement is your opportunity to show the committee that you are a unique, well-rounded, confident person who is committed to succeed in life.
 You cannot gain acceptance into an Ivy League school without compelling personal essays.

 We recommend that you avoid four common pitfalls:

-a) Rehashing of your
+of your academic achievements

 In our admissions work, we frequently see well-intentioned essays fall flat because they don't capture the reader's interest and convey the writer's true personality.
 Far too often, the essays simply reiterate material that is presented elsewhere in the application, which wastes a golden opportunity to present a new side of yourself.

 Don't underestimate the committee's interest in your maturity and interpersonal strengths (or lack of them).
 Due to the high ethical standards and level of critical thinking expected in the Ivy League, your character and motivation will be highly scrutinized during the admission process.
 Use the essay set to sell your whole self, not just the individual pieces that you think they want to see.

 In a typical day, an admissions officer will read between 25 and 50 application essays from candidates around the world.
 What stands out and makes a positive impression?
 Contrary to popular opinion, it's not simply academic prowess.
 Indeed, many candidates with exceptional grades are rejected each year.
 For most competitive applicants, the key to admissions success is selling your unique (non-academic) strengths.